Fall campus

 The Purpose of This Program

-You can apply for the grant program if you plan to complete a master's degree in the United States and are a senior secondary school graduate (lukio) from the Tampere City Region (Tampere, Kangasala, Lempäälä, Nokia, Orivesi, Pirkkala, Ylöjärvi).
+You can apply for the grant program if you plan to complete a master's degree in the United States and are a senior secondary school graduate (lukio) from the Tampere City Region (Tampere, Kangasala, Lempäälä, Nokia, Orivesi, Pirkkala, or Ylöjärvi).

 Program Benefits